I want to buy a Raspberry Pi 3 cheaply

 In the shopping cart, select "Estimate Shipping & Taxes" in the "What would you like to do next?" section

-A form will then appear where you can select the shipping destination, so select "Japan" under "Country.
+A form will then appear where you can select the shipping address.
+Select "Japan" under "Country".

-" Prefecture information will be entered in the "Region / State" section, so select the name of the prefecture you want to ship to.
+The prefecture information will be entered in the "Region / State" section, so select the name of the prefecture where you want to send the item.

-Enter the postal code in "Post Code" and press "Get Quotes."
-A modal window will appear where you can select the shipping method, so choose either airmail (Airmail Global Tracked + Signed) or DHL (DHL Express).
+Enter your postal code in "Post Code" and press "Get Quotes".
+A modal window will appear where you can select the shipping method, either airmail (Airmail Global Tracked + Signed) or DHL (DHL Express).

-Airmail is cheaper, but takes 3-12 business days.
+Airmail is cheaper, but it takes 3 to 12 business days.

-DHL delivers the fastest next day, but the shipping cost is higher than the item itself.
+DHL can deliver as quickly as the next day, but the shipping cost is higher than the product itself.

 Once you have completed the above registration, the shipping fee will be added to the total amount and the Total amount should change